kelvinAI/ga-proj2-ames-housing/README.md

 # ga-proj2-ames-housing

-In this notebook we will explore the AMES housing dataset and attempt to build a machine learning model that will predict the price of a house given the set of features.
-As the provided features a large, we will attempt to simplify the model without sacrificing the performance of the machine learning model.
+In this notebook we will explore the AMES housing dataset and attempt to build a machine learning model that will predict the price of a house given a set of features.
+As the provided features are many (80), we will attempt to simplify the model without sacrificing the performance of the machine learning model.

-The general steps performed for this experiment outlined below:
+The general steps performed for building the model are outlined below:

 1  Importing and perform Exploratory Data Analysis
   - 1.1  Import necessary libraries and data into environment